James I and Anne of Denmark

 Payments for making James and Anne's hearse and effigy are in The National Archives

-A drawing of Anne's hearse in colour is at the College of Arms in London
+A drawing of Anne's hearse in colour is at the College of Arms in London with names of the principal attendants.

 The Queen's House at Greenwich, built for Anne, is open to the public on certain months in the year.